Transition deal covers Gibraltar, but Spanish veto remains

-The UK and the European Union have agreed the terms of a transition period that covers Gibraltar but also maintains Spain’s controversial veto.
+The UK and the European Union have agreed the terms of a transition deal that covers Gibraltar but also maintains Spain’s controversial veto.

 Gibraltar is included within the territorial scope of a draft withdrawal agreement that also sets out arrangements to smooth the UK’s departure from the bloc after March 2019.

-The transition period will last until the end of 2020 under the terms of a joint legal text made public on Monday, but which must still be approved by EU leaders meeting at the European Council summit on March 22 and 23.
+The transition period will last until the end of 2020 under the terms of a joint legal text that must still be approved by EU leaders meeting at the European Council summit on March 22 and 23.

 Brexit Secretary David Davis hailed the agreement as a “significant step” following talks with EU chief negotiator Michel Barnier in Brussels, adding that the transitional period would provide stability to businesses.